Avoiding Eye Injuries At Home

 July 7, 2019

 This non-stop safety-oriented approach is unquestionably important in the reduction of risk for any type of incident that involves the eye.
 While safety regulations concerning the protection of your eyes are usually adhered to in the workplace, accidents in the home provide the source for an increasing number of incidents.
-In fact, it has been estimated that nearly 50% of all eye injuries occurred inside the home.
+It has been estimated that nearly 50% of all eye injuries occurred inside the home.

 Causes Of Eye Accidents In The Home